Speaking to yourselves in Psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Ephesians 5:19

 Christian music is our context.

 The context doesn’t exclude those who aren’t involved or interested in Christian worship.
-If you're looking for info on other topics, you can check this list of online guitar lessons we recommend.
+If you're looking for info on other topics, you can check this lesson of broad guitar-related concepts.

 But, it does give us a type of music that has, in my opinion, been uniquely successful when it comes to creating and maintaining good melody, especially when it comes to how the electric guitar has been utilized within the genre.